 - I was impressed with Jesus’ many miracles, also reported by the eyewitnesses.

-- I discovered that the Jewish people of Jesus’ time fully expected that God would send the Messiah to kick the Roman-occupiers out of the land.
-They thought he would then rule their country as their earthly king.
+- I discovered the historical fact that the Jewish people of Jesus’ time fully expected that God would send the Messiah to kick the Roman-occupiers out of the land.
+They thought that he would then rule their country as their earthly king.

 - I learned that the Pharisees and the priests had added many of their own rules to the Old Testament laws to control the people’s conduct.

 - When Jesus came, he challenged the established order.
 This caused people’s ideas about him to be divided.
-Some believed in him, but many went along with the religious establishment and rejected him, consenting to his death.
+Some believed in him; but many went along with the religious establishment, rejected him, and agreed to his death.

 - Jesus’ followers became depressed and discouraged when he died on the Roman torture tree, an event that they saw with their own eyes.
 Their hopes to be his ruling advisors were dashed.

 - Three days later, their lives changed to genuine joy and courage when they saw him alive from the dead.
 They held on to their story in spite of severe persecution from the Jews, Greeks, and Romans.
 You can’t get better witnesses of historical events than people who are willing to suffer and die for their testimonies.